MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

 # [Azure portal](#tab/azureportal)

 Follow these steps to create a VM image using the Azure portal.
-In the Azure portal of your Azure Local instance resource, take the following steps:
+In the Azure portal of your Azure Local cluster resource, take the following steps:

 1. Go to **Resources** > **VM images**.